prognostikos/adyen_client/README.md

 ## Contributing

 I am very happy to receive pull requests or bug reports for problems with the library.
-Please make sure you are only reporting an actual issue with the library itself, I cannot help with your payment flow or advise you on anything related on using the Adyen API.
+Please make sure you are only reporting an actual issue with the library itself, I cannot help with your payment flow or advise you on anything related to the Adyen API.

 ## Disclaimer

-I am associated with Adyen in any way, this piece of code can be used as-is.
-No warranty will be given.
+I am not associated with Adyen in any way.
 If you have problems with your adyen account or your payment flow, please contact the very helpful Adyen support using `support ät adyen.com`.

 Please make yourself comfortable [with the Adyen documentation](https://docs.adyen.com/) on how you want to setup your payment flow.